ethereum/ethereum-org-website/src/content/decentralization/index.md

 We'll start with stablecoins.
 Stablecoins are digital assets designed to match the value of a (low-volatility) national currency.

 For example, USDC is a United-States-Dollar-value cryptocurrency.
-At the time of writing, its website claims that it is "backed by fully reserved assets" (a phrase assumedly meant to communicate that it is fully backed by reserve assets).
+At the time of writing, the USDC website states it to be "backed by fully reserved assets".
 It is controlled in a relatively centralized way: via a permissioned consortium founded by two big corporations.

 DAI is another dollar-value coin.
 You create it by first depositing crypto assets with an automated program (a smart contract).
 After the deposit goes through, you can borrow DAI against your collateral.